jputrino/f5-bigip-agc-config-guides/saml-idp-connector/docs/MicrosoftADFS.rst

 To configure Microsoft ADFS provide following inputs:
 	- :guilabel:`IdP Hostname` : Provide the hostname of your Identity Provider.
 For example, test.example.com or test.example.com:port.
 	- :guilabel:`Entity ID Scheme` : Select the protocol for the Entity ID.
-	- :guilabel:`Scheme` : Select the protocol.
-If the scheme is https, configure the Server SSL Profile.
+	- :guilabel:`Scheme` : Select the protocol. <code>If the scheme is https, configure the Server SSL Profile.</code>

 Advanced Connector Settings
 ---------------------------